EdeanBadr/EdeanBadr/README.md

-Hey there! 👋 I'm Badr Eddine HABIB.
+Hey, I’m Badr Eddine HABIB! 👋

-🚀 About Me
+I’m an embedded software engineer with a strong passion for Linux development, C++, and networking.
+I specialize in multimedia pipelines and love tackling complex technical challenges, especially in the open-source and embedded systems space.

+What Drives Me:
-I'm passionate about multimedia pipelines and bringing projects to life through innovative software solutions.
-Currently diving deep into C++ and networking, I’m eager to expand my skill set and tackle exciting, complex challenges.
+I’m all about optimizing software for performance and diving into low-level systems.
+Linux is my playground, and I’m always eager to learn and collaborate.

-☕ What Keeps Me Going

-With a can of Monster (original flavor, zero sugar!) by my side, I'm ready to take on any coding adventure.

-✨ Fun Facts

-Pronouns?
-Rock/Star 🤘

-Multimedia and tech are my jam!

-📬 Reach Me
+Let’s Connect:

-Feel free to drop me a message anytime at habibadro872@gmail.com.
-I’m always open to connecting with fellow tech enthusiasts
+Feel free to reach out at habibadro872@gmail.com.